Code-Institute-Submissions/TjoAlex-color-game/README.md

 ### Unfixed bugs
 * One issue was for me to fix a easy and hard section on the game page.
 The idea was to insert a timer for the hard section that count down from 15 secounds yet the thing was for me that I didn't really find a solution for what would happen when the timer stops and what value it had when I for now haven't implemented a point system that could let's say remove one point from the one playing if they doesn't answer in time.
 Another solution could be to reset the colors for when the timer ends, yet for that it became too complex for me to implement the timer function and where to insert it and so on.
 So unfortunately this will still be a remaning issue for now I cant fix and therefore leave this site with no easy and hard functions.
 * Refactoring, this maybe goes a bit hand in hand with the unfixed bug bellow.
 But what I found was that in my javascript code for the game I would like to make it a bit more clean so that it would be easier for me to maybe implment new functions that could let the game do other things (as for example add a timer).
-But because of my limited knowledge in that area I left it for now.
+But because of my limited knowledge in that area I left it for now and hope in the future to be able to do some refactoring.

 # Deployment
 The project was made with the help of Github and Gitpod.
 This by creating a repository on Github to then make the code on Gitpod development workspace, that in return meant that every time i made changes to my code or added something I had to push my code to Github so that the code then was saved on the local repository on github.
 Note that before pushing my code I made sure to add git commit messages in the terminal so that I always know what I have done in my code.